ab-a/SSH-Management/README.md

 - [x] Possibility to disable key
 - [ ] Improve security and clean code
 - [x] Add possibility to list all the key in the web-ui
-- [ ] Add possibility to delete the key
+- [x] Add possibility to delete the key directly on the web-ui

 ## Prerequisites
 ```bash
 # apt-get install jq git php5-fpm nginx